Skip to main content

 I am feeling very isolated and alone.
 What can I do?

-If you are feeling very low, and don’t feel as though you can speak to your family, friends or partner, please call the Samaritans on 08457 90 90 90 as they have trained volunteers who will be able to help you and are there to listen.
+If you are feeling very low, and don’t feel as though you can speak to your family, friends or partner, please call the Samaritans on 08457 90 90 90 as they have trained volunteers who will be able to help you and are there to listen, the helpline is open 24 hours a day.

 My friends, family, or partner are having difficulty in understanding how I feel or why I can’t join in.
 How can I help them to understand?